gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 # Managing PostgreSQL versions

-Usually, we are shipping two versions of PostgreSQL.
-We need to support running on both versions, as well as upgrading from the older to the newer.
+Usually, we are shipping three versions of PostgreSQL.
+We need to support running on all versions, as well as upgrading from the older versions to the newest.

 ## Software definitions

 The software definitions are in:

+- `config/software/postgresql_old.rb`
 - `config/software/postgresql.rb`
 - `config/software/postgresql_new.rb`